iliakan/javascript-book/en/01-basics/09-advanced-functions/01-initialization.md

 =Cut

-[sum]In javascript, all local variables and functions are properties of the special internal object, called `LexicalEnvironment`.</b>
+[sum]In JavaScript, all local variables and functions are properties of the special internal object, called `LexicalEnvironment`.</b>

 [/sum]